kken498/Camera-Viewer/README.md

 * Allow transformations of the preview.
 * Independent Overlay settings.
 * Support Color Management.
+* Navigation mode in the viewer
+* UI buttons for Overlay settings

 # Location
 * View 3D > Header